 Ruth Thomas Suh

-Ruth graduated from Middlebury College, received a Masters in Journalism from New York University and an MSW from Columbia University School of Social Work.
+Ruth graduated from Middlebury College, later receiving a Masters in Journalism from New York University and an MSW from Columbia University School of Social Work.
 The feature documentary “REJECT” was inspired by the work of her late father, forensic psychiatrist Dr. Herbert E. Thomas and his book The Shame Response to Rejection.
 Along with the team, she was awarded a proclamation from the City of New York for contributions to the arts and to the community.
 Before directing REJECT, she held senior positions at Time Warner, J. Walter Thompson, and Agency.com.
-She lives in New York and currently works with communities and institutions on issues of social inclusion and violence prevention.
+She lives in New York City and works with communities and institutions on issues of social inclusion and violence prevention.
 She served for ten years on the Board of The Korean-American Family Service Center, an organization working to end domestic violence.
-She’s working with the team to release “Belonging” in 2022.
+She’s working with the team to release “Belonging” in 2022/2023.

 Kurt is an award-winning director, editor and producer, and has done work for HBO, MSNBC, CBS and ABC.
 He was editor and co-producer on the acclaimed documentary films “Trumbo”, “Fahrenheit 9/11” and Academy Award winner “Bowling for Columbine”and won the American Cinema Editors Award for best documentary editing for his work on Bowling for Columbine.
 Most recently, Kurt co-directed the films, “The Yes Men Fix the World” (HBO premiere), “Fat, Sick and Nearly Dead” and “The Kids Menu.”
 He edited “A People Uncounted”, a 2012 Producers Guild of America nomination for Best Documentary.
 Currently is an editor at Axios documentary unit and won a 2021 Emmy award for editing.